 The main function of the PRC is two fold:

-1) Tto be the single point of contact for ship Masters anywhere in the world who are under piratical or armed robbery attack.
-The inforamtion received from the Masters is immediately relayed to the local law enforcement agencies requesting assistance.
+1) To be a single point of contact for ship Masters anywhere in the world who are under piratical or armed robbery attack.
+The information received from the Masters is immediately relayed to the local law enforcement agencies requesting assistance.

-2) The information received from the ship Masters is immediately broadcast to all vessels in the Ocean region - thus hilighting the threat to a Master enroute into the area of risk.
+2) The information received from the ship Masters is immediately broadcast to all vessels in the Ocean region - thus providing vital information and increasing the Masters domain awareness.

 CLICK HERE to report an incident to the 24-hour manned Piracy Reporting Centre :

 CLICK HERE to download and complete a Piracy & Armed Robbery Report